tumoresm/frontend/Clients_plan.md

 **The FieldForce Clients app is well-developed and architecturally sound, with most frontend features complete and a clear path to full completion through backend API implementation.**

-*Last Updated: Current Session - Backend Migration Analysis Complete*
+*Last Updated: Current Session - Responsive Home Page Implementation Complete*